Creating an event is easy. Getting people to show up is hard—right?

 You’ve put in the work—now it’s time to reap the rewards as your attendance numbers climb.

 You may not go from 10 attendees to 1,000 overnight, but by staying persistent with your outreach, you’ll see a steady uptick.
-And once you’re selling out ballrooms and attracting gaggles of guests, The Events Calendar has your back with a full suite of plugins to help you streamline everything from event ticketing to crowdsourcing.
+And once you’re selling out ballrooms and attracting gaggles of guests, The Events Calendar has your back with a full suite of plugins to help you streamline everything from event ticketing for events to crowdsourcing.